apache/airflow-client-python/docs/DAGRunApi.md

 import time
 import airflow_client.client
 from airflow_client.client.api import dag_run_api
-from airflow_client.client.model.dag_run import DAGRun from airflow_client.client.model.error import Error from pprint import pprint
+from airflow_client.client.model.error import Error from airflow_client.client.model.dag_run import DAGRun from pprint import pprint
 # Defining the host is optional and defaults to /api/v1
 # See configuration.py for a list of all supported configuration parameters.
-configuration = client.Configuration(
+configuration = airflow_client.client.Configuration(
     host = "/api/v1"
 )